 You may also file a complaint regarding our privacy practices with our Privacy Officer at (352) 402-5093 or you may contact the Secretary of Health and Human Services (Office of Civil Rights) at 1-877-696-6775.
 You will not be penalized for filing a compliant

-The full Notice of Privacy Practices (in English and Spanish), as well as the Authorization form are available on this website.
+The full Notice of Privacy Practices (in English and Spanish), as well as the Authorization form (English) Authorization form (Spanish) are available on this website.

 The internal audit department utilizes a risk-based, control- focused approach that is linked to Munroe's strategic plans.
 This ensures the internal control environment supports management's and the board of director's objectives.
 Additionally, by using this approach, the internal audit department can raise internal controls to the highest level.